 Passing that, we take on 1945, WWII and the Philippines that is caught between the US and the Nippon (insert out Guide in katana-swishing-samurai mode) as he tells us the story of 1000 nippon going house to house and killing the white people one by one.

+At least 120.000 died within the city itself from the bombing and madness.
 And only San Agustin Church remain, save by the Red Cross using it as a make-shift hospital.

 In Conclusion, our Guide, Mr. Carlos says; just like the San Agustin Church (with its Spanish and Neo-classical architecture, Chinese lions at the gates and French Chandelier hanging off the ceiling), Filipinos is like Halo-Halo (a Filipino dessert consists of sweet beans, sweet corn, jello, flan, shaved ice, fruits and ice cream) with mix and match anything good and delicious!
 LOL.

-We finish our tour at 6pm and run out of time to see the museums :( I don’t even have time to see inside Manila Cathedral.
+We finish our tour at 6pm and run out of time to see the museums.
+I don’t even have time to see inside Manila Cathedral.

 Manila Cathedral or the Minor Basilica of the Immaculate Conception is destroyed by earthquakes and rebuilt again, and again, and again.
 Influence by Neo-Romanesque stand since 1581 and gone by WWII bombing, and rebuilt again as it is today.